 PGD for HLA Matching

 The techniques used in PGD for HLA matching compares the mother’s DNA and father’s DNA to that of the affected child.
-It is imperative that both parents are the biologic/genetic parents of the affected child to ensure that it is possible to find HLA-matched embryos.
+It is necessary that both parents are the biological parents of the affected child.
 If non-paternity or non-maternity is discovered, pursuit of an HLA-matched embryo will not be successful.

 It is expected that the cord blood from the matched sibling will be used for transplantation.
 Because the cord blood sample may fall short of the required number of cells for transplantation we expect that 70 percent of cord bloods may need supplementation with other progenitor cell sources such as bone marrow or peripheral blood stem cells.